2025 ANNUAL REPORT

 Founded in 1851, as America’s first Y, the YMCA of Greater Boston strengthens the Greater Boston community through youth development, healthy living, and social responsibility.

-We will purposefully build bridges between diverse groups of people and demand equity for all, in order to create a community and nation free of racism, inequities and inequality.
-We will create programs, services and spaces where everyone is seen, heard and safe.
+We will purposefully build bridges between diverse groups of people and seek equity for all, contributing to a community and nation free of racism, inequities and inequality.
+We will create programs, services, and spaces where everyone feels seen, heard and safe.

 A Message From Our President David Shapiro